GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

 - Image enricher
 - Final dataset

-As said, this modules can be used independetly as long as the input fits the specification.

 ### Composed interleaved dataframes
 According to the information recorded by the sensors there will be `two` types of composed dataframes; one for `orientation` data (four inputs per row); and another one for `position` data (three inputs per row).
 Pre -processing of each type can be enabled via `config.json` and composed-dataframes csv will be named using the `subject` number (1-10), `movement` or activity, `sample` number (1-2) and dataframe type.